-At the time of his appointment as Governor of Hong Kong, Bowring had been granted plenipotentiary powers in respect not only of China, Japan and Korea but also of Cochin-China and Siam.
+At the time of his appointment as Governor of Hong Kong, Bowring had been granted plenipotentiary powers in respect not only of China, Japan and Korea but also of Cochin-China (a term often used to describe the southern part of what is now Vietnam) and Siam.
 Given his background and the tenor of the free trade times it was to be expected that he would use these powers to extend British commerce on the basis of opening up markets in both South-East Asian polities.
 Despite the establishment of the five treaty ports trade with China had proved disappointing because the Chinese still did not want what the British offered.
 As France was showing a keen interest in Cochin-China and given the repeated failure of attempts to negotiate a satisfactory trade agreement with Bangkok it was probably inevitable that the ambitious Bowring would set his sights on success in Siam.
 Merchants in Singapore took the view that the Siamese could well be more receptive consumers than those of East Asia and in this view had the support of British textile manufacturers who were generally fervent free traders.
 One example was Titus Salt, the creator of Saltaire, a model industrial village near Bradford in the West Riding of Yorkshire.
 No-one, said one contemporary commentator, were the friends of free trade more energetic than at Bradford.
 Bowring himself had once been an MP for Bolton, an important northern textile town on the other side of the Pennines.
 Even in the 1840s British made cloth was an important element of exports to Siam and included,

 white and grey shirtings, madapolems etc. figured shirtings, cambrics, jaconets, lappets, fancy muslins, cold and printed long cloths, chintzes, Turkey red cloth, grey and Turkey red twist and light woollen cloths...